Introduction: Why Desk Ergonomics Matter More Than Ever

 - Increased light sensitivity

 According to the American Optometric Association, over 70% of office workers experience at least one symptom of CVS daily.
+Extensive research on digital strain provided by the National Institutes of Health (NIH) confirms that environmental adjustments are key to mitigating long-term ocular damage.

 2. The Link Between Ergonomics and Eye Health